roshansonw74/Solidity_Mint_Token/README.md

 ## Project Recap

 I have developed a token called "Rosh," which is abbreviated as "Son" The total supply of this token is recorded.
-Any "Ban" tokens minted by someone will be included in the overall supply.
+Any "Son" tokens minted by someone will be included in the overall supply.
 Similarly, if someone chooses to burn these tokens, the total supply will decrease accordingly.

 ## Installation Process